4 Mins Read

 - Plan your meals in advance based on what’s in the fridge instead of eating what you feel like spontaneously.

 - Measure your food when cooking and plan the recipe in exact portions according to how many people are eating.

-Did You Know: The remaining capacities of Hong Kong’s three landfills will be exhausted in 2014, 2016 and 2018.
+Did You Know: All 3 of Hong Kong’s landfills will be completely full by 2020.
 Click To Tweet

 - Stale bread, cookies or anything containing flour (gluten free or otherwise) are great for turning into homemade croutons and breadcrumbs.
 Just dry out in the oven or dehydrator (or even in a frying pan on medium heat) and process into bite size chunks for croutons or into a fine powder for breadcrumbs.